+This is not your average prefab cabin by any means.
+Infact, nothing about it is pre-fabricated.
 This house was built by a single man’s hands.
 Rik Sassa is his name.
 He has 30 years of experience in the carpentry, stone masonry and art trades.
 The material he used to build his properties are most often recycled or repurposed, or from his land or at the very least, local to the area.[From the listing] ARTISTIC LOG CABIN, private and peaceful.
 Set into a perfect homestead property with fruit trees, berries, gardens and naturally terraced terrain.
 With woods and old pastures all around, the birds will herald the morning sunrise.
 Beautiful views from the numerous windows and porch around two sides of house; also, a large slate patio that is perfect for cook outs.

 The cabin is owner built from mostly reused or local materials found in surrounding woods.
 Each bathroom is a unique work of art and you have never seen a fireplace like this one!
 The cabin is meant to be an example of how a beautiful, comfortable and functional house can be built for a fraction of the cost using your imagination. $180 per night, 2 night minimum based on up to 4 guests, additional guest $35 each per night.
 Custom Log Cabins like this are hard to come by so it’s an absolute must for any bucket list.
 It will inspire you to start building your own!